codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

 );
 assert_eq!(arg_parser.value_of::<u64>("int")?.unwrap(), 123);
 ```
-assert_eq check is the 2 values written are equal or not.
+assert_eq checks whether the 2 values written are equal or not.
 All of these statements are true.
-The value of "path" argument is "/path" as passed in the input string.
-Simillarly the value of "string" is "HelloWorld", "u8" is 1 and integer value of "int" is 123.
-Hence all of these asserions are true.
-Also by this time all the parameters in the args have been consumed.
+The value of the "path" argument is "/path" as passed in the input string.
+Similarly, the value of "string" is "HelloWorld", "u8" is 1 and the integer value of "int" is 123.
+Hence, all of these assertions are true.
+Also, by this time, all the parameters in the args have been consumed.

 3.
 ```rs
 let default = 12;
 assert_eq!(arg_parser.value_of("int")?.unwrap_or(default), default);
 ```
-Now since we have consumed the "int" parameter, this means it is not present in the args.
+Now, since we have consumed the "int" parameter, this means it is not present in the args.
 So a default value can be provided.
 This assertion checks if the default works correctly or not.

 4.
 ```rs
 assert!(arg_parser.value_of::<u64>("int")?.is_none());
 ```
-In case no default value is provided, it should return none and we are checking if it is none using "is_none".
-Hence this assertion is also true.
+If no default value is provided, it should return none, and we are checking if it is none using "is_none".
+Hence, this assertion is also true.

 5.
 ```rs
 assert!(arg_parser.all_consumed().is_ok());
 ```
 Since all the params have been consumed by now, this will return true.
-Hence the is_ok() will return true and our assertion is correct.
+Hence the is_ok() will return true, and our assertion is correct.

 6.
 ```rs